 Previously I worked with the soft matter theory group at the University of Pennsylvania.
 Randy Kamien and I looked at kirigami-inspired design of surfaces and at disordered materials in which geometry and topology conspire to determine mechanical and dynamical properties of the system.
 I also worked with Andrea Liu and Sid Nagel on problems related to amorphous solids with free surfaces; Tom Lubensky and I investigated the topological boundary modes that can exist in such systems.

-Previously I was at the University of Illinois, where the bulk of my time was spent studying entangled polymer dynamics in Ken Schweizer’s research group.
-With the occasional detour through mode-coupling theories of colloidal glasses, our main focus was a rigorous treatment of polymer topological constraints — the idea that long polymers cannot cross through each other and thus become “entangled” — within a microscopic framework.
-Linking ideas about non-Gaussian fluctuations from the world of glass physics with concepts in polymer physics turned out to be a fruitful avenue of research.
+My graduate studies were done at the University of Illinois, studying entangled polymer dynamics in Ken Schweizer’s research group.
+Our main focus was a rigorous treatment of polymer topological constraints — the idea that long polymers cannot cross through each other and thus become “entangled” — within a simple microscopic framework.

-I graduated from Williams College in 2007 with a B.A. in physics and mathematics.
-My undergraduate thesis — in quantum information theory and supervised by Williams Wootters — involved constructing rotationally symmetric, entropy-minimizing states for quantum systems with discrete degrees of freedom.
+I graduated from Williams College in 2007 with B.A.’s in physics and mathematics.
+My undergraduate thesis — in quantum information theory and supervised by William Wootters — involved constructing rotationally symmetric, entropy-minimizing states for quantum systems with discrete degrees of freedom.